 - Add Salt and Turmeric powder to the mixture.

 - Add 3 Tbsp.
-Mustard oil also followed by slit green chilies.
+Mustard oil is also followed by slit green chilies.

 - Mix everything.